jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.91 (2023/03/31) =
+* Fix: Issue with finetuned models when their suffix contained a number.
+* Update: UI elements.
+* Update: Improved internal API.
+* 🌴 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.90 (2023/03/30) =
 * Add: Sync Posts with Embeddings (on Publish, on Update, and on Trash).
 * Update: When missing orphan embeddings are found (a vector is in Pinecone, but not in WordPress), a specific orphan entry will be created.
 You can safely delete it.
 Best to keep everything clean.
 * Update: Pinecone servers.
-* Update: Internal API.
-* 🌴 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.88 (2023/03/29) =
 * Update: Content Settings for Embeddings can be saved.